Child Protection & Safeguarding

 Mobile phones for all visitors must be turned off and not used whilst on the site.

-All lateness and absences are recorded by the office team and monitored by The Head of School and our Attendance Manger (Mrs Sue Townley).
+All lateness and absences are recorded by the office team and monitored by the Inclusion Team and our Attendance Team.
 Reasons will be sought for all absence or lateness.
 Attendance is monitored through these systems.
 Parents will always be informed of concerns around attendance at the earliest point.
-If attendance concerns continue without improvement the school will refer the case to the Education Investigation Team for prosecution.
+As a school we work closely with our local Education Welfare Officer and if attendance concerns continue without improvement the school will refer the case to the Education Investigation Team for prosecution.